Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/merge-documents.md

 An input document is defined by selecting a data source of type *General File* or a field in a data source containing file data.
 The file format can be set to one of the supported input file formats listed above, or *Auto*.
 If the file format is set to *Auto*, the file format is derived from the file name stored in each object in the data source.
 The file name has to be stored in a field with interpretation *File Name*.
 Data sources of type *General File* contains by default a file name field.

 ## The output document
-This document contains the result of merging the input documents.
+This document contains the result of combining the input documents.
 The document can be written to a data source of type *General File* or a field in a data source which can store binary data.
 If data are written to a field, max occurences for the data source has to be one.
 The file format can be set to one of the supported output file formats listed above.

 If the document is written to a data source of type *General File*, a new file object is created and added to the data source.